cyhsu/ERDDAP/README.md

 ### Get in touch

-Report bugs, suggest features, or view the source code on [GitHub](https://github.com/cyhsu/ERDDAP/issues).
+Report bugs, suggest features or view the source code on [GitHub](https://github.com/cyhsu/ERDDAP/issues).